 - Worked on the development of Clean Pakistan Project of National Volunteer Movement, Government of Pakistan 2007 – 2008.

-School of Accounting & Finance, University of Central Punjab, Lahore, Pakistan
+Faculty of Management Studies, University of Central Punjab, Lahore, Pakistan

 Prof. Dr. Ather Azim Khan